 5 Simple Logo Design Tips

-Lately I’ve been designing logos for my freelance work so the topic of logo design has been fresh on my mind.
+Lately I’ve been creating more logos than usual and so the topic of logo design has been fresh on my mind.
 Today I’m not covering how to actually do the designing part, but rather things you should keep in mind before, during, and after the design process.
 If you’re designing a logo for a brand, many designers and vendors will use that logo for years to come.
 You want the logo file to be the best it can possibly be so you don’t have complications in the future.
 Here’s a list of 5 simple tips that will help you and everyone who uses your logo.
-These are quick and easy tips for the designer who knows how to get around in Illustrator already, but may not remember or know some small details.

 1. Do not design logos with raster images.